 The first line of each statement is called an initial line.
-A statement line consists of three fields: statement number field, continuation flag, and statement field.
+A statement line consists of three fields: statement label field, continuation flag, and statement field.
 A statement can include an initial line and continuation lines.
 Statements can have any number of continuation lines as required subject to the following restrictions: DO statements must have the first comma contained on an initial line; and the equals character (=) of a replacement statement or a statement function definition must appear on the initial line.
 An initial line can contain a statement label in columns 1 through 5.
-In this case, column 6 must contain a statement except for the restrictions noted.
+In this case, column 6 must contain a zero digit, blank, or space character, and columns 7 through 72 may contain all or part of a statement except for the restrictions noted.